-You might not expect a place famously described by one of its first explorers as a “grand, gloomy, and peculiar” to be a huge draw, but exploring and camping at Mammoth Cave draws millions of visitors to south central Kentucky every year.
+You might not expect a place famously described as “grand, gloomy, and peculiar” to be a huge draw.
+But exploring and camping at Mammoth Cave draws millions of visitors to south central Kentucky every year.
 Mammoth Cave National Park is home to the world’s longest known cave system, with 400 miles of chambers and passageways— and that’s just what has been discovered by dedicated spelunkers so far.
 Above the underground labyrinth, this destination of a highlight of Kentucky camping.

-Three-hundred and fifty million years ago, during what geologists call the Mississippian period, Kentucky actually sat below the equator, closer to where Brazil is today.
+Three-hundred and fifty million years ago, during what geologists call the Mississippian period, Kentucky actually sat below the equator.
 Much of what is now wooded hill country was then covered by a tropical sea.
-Over the millennial, marine deposits and shells that fell to the sea floor became the building blocks of this incredible natural wonder.
+Over the millennial, seafloor marine deposits and shells became the building blocks of this incredible natural wonder.

-When the Euramerica supercontinent broke apart and North America drifted to its present location, silty river deposits covered that ancient Mississippian limestone with what eventually became sandstone.
+Euramerica supercontinent broke apart and North America drifted to its present location.
+Over time, the silty river deposits covering that ancient Mississippian limestone eventually became sandstone.
 And those ancient rivers continued to flow deep underground, carving out the passageways that became Mammoth Cave.

 The History of Visitors to Mammoth Cave

 Long before the arrival of Europeans, the Shawnee saw Mammoth Cave as a sacred site.
 They weren’t camping in Mammoth Cave, however.
 Instead, they used it for funeral rites and as a kind of mausoleum for their mummified dead.

 One of the first non-indigenous explorers was a slave named Stephen Bishop, who coined the “grand, gloomy, and peculiar” phrase.
 Throughout the 1840s and 50s, he was tasked by his owner with exploring Mammoth Cave and leading guided tours.